Octavius-Dante/Tetra-Proxima/CAPM-DAY-12/Readme.md

 Added following lines in MTA yaml and proceeded build was successful but deployment failed
 </br>
 </br>
 </br> 1.
-Did npm install for hdi component (npm install @sap/hdi-deploy) in commadn prompt
+Did npm install for hdi component (npm install @sap/hdi-deploy) in command prompt
 </br> 2.
 Adding this command in mta.yaml is the appropriate solution (- npm install @sap/hdi-deploy)
-</br> 3. used npm install and clean npm install command in mta.yaml file overrided the problem - this installs everything needed by reading package.json
+</br> 3. used npm install and clean npm install command in mta.yaml file overrides the problem - this installs everything needed by reading package.json
 </br>
 </br>
 </br> i randomly checked and copied the line from sap forum but this component was not needed for our application